Black Bear

 Black bearUrsus americanus

-Notify park staff in all instances of food loss or property damage, or any other threatening acts by bears.
-If you experience an encounter with a bear, such as a bear approaching you at a distance of less than 50 yards, a bear entering your campsite, or a bear that attempts to take your food report to a park ranger or fill out an online wildlife report.
+Notify park staff if bears get food, damage property, or display any other threatening behaviors.
+If a bear approaches you, enters your campsite, or attempts to take your food, report the incident to a park ranger or fill out an online wildlife report.

 • Give Bears Space!
-Stay at least 100 feet or about three bus lengths (~30 meters, 33 yards) from all bears.
-Do NOT approach bears!
+Stay at least 100 feet or three bus lengths from all bears.
+Never approach a bear.

 • If the bear is stationary, move away slowly and sideways; this allows you to keep an eye on the bear and avoid tripping.
 Moving sideways is also non-threatening to bears.